imrankst1221/Kotlin-Guides/README.md

 # Kotlin Guide
 Kotlin guide is a sample project source code which helps an Android developer to use advanced technology with Kotlin.
 Under Kotlin guide you found multiple projects in different branch and master branch are contain all the project module.

-## The topics we will learn are:
+# The topics we will learn are:
+* Kotlin-REST-API-Manage
+* Cloud Firestore with kotlin

-# Kotlin-REST-API-Manage
+## Kotlin-REST-API-Manage
 (Manage REST API with okhttp3, retrofit2, gson and rxjava2)

 Android has multiple ways to manage Manage REST API.
 Using some awesome libraries are making it more efficient and awesome.
 Read the full article on medium:
 <br>
 <a href="https://medium.com/@imrankst1221/manage-rest-api-with-okhttp3-retrofit2-gson-and-rxjava2-aa5bea1e8a92">@imrankst1221/manage-rest-api-with-okhttp3-retrofit2-gson-and-rxjava2</a>